rklie/rklie/README.md

 - 👨🏻‍💻 Learning everything about Azure Synapse, Data Lakes & Data Architecture
 - ⚽ Total fan of Bayern Munich and 🎮 veteran
 - 💪🏼 Current Goals: Learn more about Python and ML technologies 💭

-Feel free to reach out at rklie@github.com and ask me about anything!